 Despite her father’s approval of a potential marriage between the two, they never have a romantic relationship, and Nausicaa is the only woman that Odysseus never tells his wife, Penelope, about when they are finally reunited.

 In addition to its Homeric history, the village of Paleokastritsa also features a 13th-century monastery, which now houses a museum.

-Located 25 km (15 miles) northwest of the island’s major town, Paleokastritsa one of the best-known sites on cosmopolitan Corfu, due to its history and unparalleled natural beauty.
+Located 25 km (15 miles) northwest of the island’s major town, Paleokastritsa is one of the best-known sites on cosmopolitan Corfu due to its history and unparalleled natural beauty.